htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 - This version includes all the updates from :ref:`lts-version-history-1003`.

+- HTCondor will no longer pass all environment variables to the DAGMan proper manager jobs environment.
+  This may result in DAGMan and its various parts (primarily PRE, POST,& HOLD Scripts) to start failing or change behavior due to missing needed environment variables.
+To revert back to the old behavior or add the missing environment variables to the DAGMan proper jobs environment set the :macro:`DAGMAN_MANAGER_JOB_APPEND_GETENV` configuration option.

 - The *condor_startd* will no longer advertise *CpuBusy* or *CpuBusyTime* unless the configuration template ``use FEATURE : DESKTOP`` or ``use FEATURE : UWCS_DESKTOP`` is used.
 Those templates will cause *CpuBusyTime* to be advertised as a time value and not